-Cast vote records, ballot images, and ballot selections should be subject to special restrictions on access.
-Permissions to access these storage locations are limited only to those users who need to access the location.
-This may be especially essential during voting to protect ballot secrecy and avoid any exposure of results until polls are closed.
+10.2.3-C - Authorized access.
+Permissions to access the directory or storage location for CVRs, these storage locations are limited only to those users who need to access the location.
+This may be especially essential during voting to protect ballot images, and ballot selections must be validated and explicitly authorized before access is given secrecy and avoid any exposure of results until polls are closed.